Follow TV Tropes

 • Mechanically Unusual Fighter:

-• Spurt has a dual-mode gameplay where his Ultimate causes him to "die" and turn into a spirit that gives a slowly stacking buff to your team until the Ultimate's cooldown ends, but doesn't attack.
+• Spurt's Ultimate causes him to die and turn into a spirit.
+While in spirit form, he gives a slowly-stacking buff to your formation until his Ultimate comes off cooldown, but is unable to attack.
 Additionally, he is the only character whose "Ultimate Cooldown" item increases the duration of the cooldown.

-• Havilar's Ultimate has a fixed timer and it's mainly a buff changing ability.
-When used without her Imps, it summons two Imps which give different buffs and has a 20 second cooldown, and when used when her Imps are out said Imps use a Suicide Attack and has a 10-second cooldown.
+• Havilar's Ultimate has a fixed timer; unlike the vast majority of Ultimates, hers is mainly a buff-changing ability.
+When used without her Imps, it summons two Imps - who give different buffs depending on who was summoned - and has a 20-second cooldown.
+When used when her Imps are out, said Imps use a Suicide Attack, setting the Ultimate to a 10-second cooldown.

-• Monsters Everywhere: No matter where you go, there'll always be monsters attacking you, even in cities, villages and taverns no less.
+• Monsters Everywhere: No matter where you go, there'll always be monsters attacking you.
+Yes, even in cities, villages, and taverns, no less.

 • Mutually Exclusive Party Members: Each of the twelve formation slots holds a set of mutually-exclusive characters.
 Champions who share a slot can't be used together, but you can swap between them at any time.

-• Never Mess with Granny: Asharra, Gromma Nander and Rosie Beestinger may be elderly females, but that doesn't stop any of them from kicking enemy ass with their Wizard, Druid and Monk abilities respectively.
+• Never Mess with Granny: Asharra, Gromma Nander, and Rosie Beestinger may be elderly, but that doesn't stop any of them from kicking enemy ass with their Wizard, Druid, and Monk abilities respectively.

 • Never Split the Party: The focus of an adventure with the same name, whose entire storyline is based on A Simple Plan to find some lost children being interrupted by a series of increasingly unlikely added problems forcing the player to split up their champions (without getting to pick who goes where).
 While having an interesting storyline which both progresses a few of the rare overarching plot threads started near the game's beginning and its premise allowing a number of the more quiet champions to speak and interact, the adventure is disliked by many of the newer players due to being an entryway into the game system for actually running multiple parties and thus something they feel compelled to complete as soon as possible so they aren't missing out on gain and efficient grinding, long before completing it has become the formality it was designed to be.)